Mastering Marathon Training: Proven Plans, Pacing Strategies, and Performance Hacks

 3.1.
 The five-zone model

-Research from exercise physiology (e.g., the work of Dr. Phil Maffetone and the American College of Sports Medicine) shows that training can be organised into five broad intensity zones:
+Exercise physiology research (drawing on work by Dr. Phil Maffetone and guidelines from the American College of Sports Medicine) divides training into five distinct zones:

 ZoneTypical effortPrimary benefit